Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 About Michael Heller

 Michael Heller is the Chairman and CEO at Cozen O’Connor.
-Under his leadership and strategic direction, the firm has grown in revenue by more than 75 percent, with revenue of over $700 million, and has been recognized as one of the top 100 law firms globally.
-He chairs the firm’s Board of Directors and serves on its Management Committee.
-His business, entrepreneurial, and investing experience arms him with a unique ability to manage a global law firm in an ever-changing market and provide legal and business insight on countless complex client matters.
-Heller is the chair of the Jewish Federation of Greater Philadelphia’s Ethics Committee and Governance and Nominations Committee, and he is a member of the Board of Directors.
-He also sits on several nonprofit boards, including Thomas Jefferson University Hospital, Villanova Law School, Greater Philadelphia Chamber of Commerce, and Philadelphia Alliance for Capital and Technologies (PACT).
-He also sits on the boards of Beachbody, LLC, FS Investments, LLC and Hanover Fire and Casualty Insurance Company.
-Heller earned his bachelor’s degree from Pennsylvania State University and a Juris Doctor from Villanova University School of Law.
+Under his leadership and strategic direction, the firm has grown in revenue by more than 75 percent, with revenue of over $800 million, and has been recognized as one of the Top 100 Law Firms Globally.
+He Chairs the Firm’s Board of Directors and serves on its Management Committee.
+His business, entrepreneurial, and investing experience arms him with a unique ability to manage a Global Law Firm in an ever-changing market and provide Legal and Business Insight on countless complex client matters.
+Heller is the Chair of the Jewish Federation of Greater Philadelphia’s Governance and Nominations Committee and is a Member of the Board of Directors and Executive Committee.
+He also sits on several Nonprofit Boards, including Thomas Jefferson University Hospital, Villanova Law School, Greater Philadelphia Chamber of Commerce, and Philadelphia Alliance for Capital and Technologies (PACT).
+He also sits on the Boards of Beachbody, LLC, FS Investments, LLC, and Hanover Fire and Casualty Insurance Company.
+Heller earned his Bachelor’s Degree from Pennsylvania State University and a Juris Doctor from Villanova University School of Law.
 He and his wife, Lauren, have three children: Adam, Evan and Jordan.

 About Cristy B. Hollin

 Cristy B. Hollin earned her Juris Doctor from Delaware Law School of Widener University.
-She is a member at large of the Jewish Federation of Greater Philadelphia’s Board of Directors.
-She is a member of the Judith Creed Horizons for Achieving Independence (JCHAI)’s Board of Directors.
+She is an At-Large Member of the Jewish Federation of Greater Philadelphia’s Board of Directors.
+She is a Member of the Judith Creed Horizons for Achieving Independence (JCHAI) Board of Directors.
 She and her husband, Mitchell, have three children: Matthew, Noah and Reid.

 About Margie Honickman

-In the past, Margie Honickman has worked in special events and public relations for Philadelphia Magazine and Philadelphia radio stations.
-Honickman is an at-large member of the Jewish Federation of Greater Philadelphia’s Board of Directors and has been a dedicated volunteer for many years.
-She served as the chair of the Jewish Federation’s Israel 75, managing the overall planning and strategy.
-She serves on many boards, including Birthright Israel National Foundation, Birthright Regional Council, OROT, Abramson Center for Jewish Life, and Impact 100 Philadelphia.
-In September of last year, she was elected chair of the Foundation Board of Advisors for Children’s Hospital of Philadelphia (CHOP).
-She is the president of the Saramar Charitable Foundation.
+Margie Honickman has worked in Special Events and Public Relations for Philadelphia Magazine and Philadelphia radio stations.
+Honickman is an At-Large Member of the Jewish Federation of Greater Philadelphia’s Board of Directors and has been a dedicated volunteer for many years.
+She served as the Chair of the Jewish Federation’s Israel 75 celebrations, managing the overall planning and strategy.
+She serves on many boards, including the Birthright Israel National Foundation, Birthright Regional Council, OROT, Abramson Center for Jewish Life, and Impact 100 Philadelphia.
+In September of 2024, she was elected Chair of the Foundation Board of Advisors for Children’s Hospital of Philadelphia (CHOP).
+She is the President of the Saramar Charitable Foundation and on the board of the Honickman Foundation.
 Honickman earned a Bachelor of Business Administration in Finance from George Washington University.
-She and her husband, Jeffrey, are proud parents and grandparents of Sara, Spencer, Theo and Noah Drotman, and Mauri and Billy Grenis.
+She and her husband, Jeffrey, are proud parents and grandparents of Sara, Spencer, Theo and Noah Drotman, and Mauri Honickman and Billy Grenis.

 About Karen Kramer